 Black taxi cabs are available throughout downtown and you can hail a cab at any time.
 The minimum fare is £2.60 GBP.
 Fares outside of London may be negotiated with the driver.

 London is full of things to see and do, including free attractions.
 Stop at one of the many museums in the city, including the Natural History Museum, Sir John Soane’s Museum, or the Museum of London.
+If you have your luggage with you, you can leave it closeby with services like Luggagehero, to wander around worry-free.
 If you want a taste of the quirky English culture, then you must visit the jar of moles at Grant Museum of Zoology.
 Get a taste of ancient tradition and see the Egyptian mummies at the British Museum.
 There are also pickled creatures and odd-shaped skeletons at the Hunterian Museum, but keep in mind that it will be closing for 3 years from May 2017.
 Charming old sewing machines are on display at London’s Sewing Machine Museum.
 Spend the afternoon at one of the many parks in the city, including Wimbledon Common, Bushy Park, and Hyde Park.
 The Changing of the Guard is free and is an amazing ceremony just outside Buckingham Palace.
 Do not forget to walk in the footsteps of The Beatles by crossing the infamous Abbey Road!

 London can be an expensive place to visit, but there are ways to lower the costs and get the most out of your trip here.

 Buy the Oyster Card

 Single fares on the tube and bus lines are intentionally high to discourage their use.
 You will have cheaper fares and a daily limit (which means you do not pay over a specific amount per day) when you buy the Oyster Card.
 You can purchase the Oyster card online or at the airport from a kiosk.